Trying to get back on track after a binge? This post is for you!

 If you’ve binged in the morning or midday, you need to go light for dinner.
 I don’t recommend skipping an entire meal or not eating for the rest of the day.
 You want your metabolism to burn up what you’ve binged, and if you stop eating, your body may hold onto the bad stuff longer.
 Reset with a light dinner like a high-protein salad (with grilled chicken, black beans, cottage cheese, etc.) and/or plenty of vegetables.

+If you want to stop having to get back on track after a binge, stay accountable!
 Scientific studies tell us that people who belong to fitness apps and communities online are more likely to stick to a health and fitness plan.
 They also say that if you partner up for a workout or go to a group fitness class, you’re more likely to keep showing up.
-Some even show that keeping a food journal helps, too.
-The moral of the story is: find someone or someplace to talk about your goals and stay accountable and inspired.
-I like the BodyBoard app for a virtual community, but I also like to participate in group personal training.
-For food tracking, I use MyFitnessPal.
-Pro Tip: If you’re keeping a journal, write down how your binge or cheat made you feel physically and emotionally.
+I like to use my Facebook group as a virtual community, and we start new fitness challenges all of the time!

 10. Get a good night’s sleep.

-If you want to get back on track, sleep on it.
+If you want to get back on track after binge eating, sleep on it.
 A good night’s sleep will help you wake up with energy and a clear mind – two things you definitely need to make healthy food choices and kill a workout.
 Reset by hitting the hay relatively early and minimizing your chances of interrupted sleep.
 Pro Tip: Put your screens away early and darken your room to help your mind and body shut down effectively.

 Good luck!
 I hope that you can use these tips to help yourself break the cycle of self-destruction.
 Trust the process.

 Need more tips?
-Read this post about how to rock your first group fitness class.
+Read this post about how to make the upcoming year YOUR FITTEST YET!